azizka/Workshop_Biodiversity_Data_in_Ecology_and_Biogeography/README.md

 # Exercises
 The folder contains the below exercises for the participants to choose, depending on their skill level and interest.
 Each exercise includes an example dataset, some questions and a “solution script” so participants can use them later on their own data.

-* Downloading geographic occurrence data from GBIF (R)
+1. Downloading geographic occurrence data from GBIF (R)
-* Geographic cleaning of occurrence data from errors common to biological databases (R & Graphical User Interface)
+2. Geographic cleaning of occurrence data from errors common to biological databases (R & Graphical User Interface)
-* Range size estimation from point occurrences one exercise (R)
+3. Species richness maps and range size estimation from point occurrences (R)
-* Using point occurrences for taxon-specific bioregionalization (GUI)
+4. Using point occurrences for taxon-specific bioregionalization (GUI)
-* Combining point occurrences with phylogenies to estimate phylogenetic diversity indices (R)
+5. Classifying species into descrete areas for historical biogeography (R)
-* Quantifying collection bias related to accessibility
+6. Quantifying collection bias related to accessibility (R & GUI)
+7. Visualizing species distribution patterns (R)

 # Background
 The public availability of large-scale species distribution data has increased drastically over the last ten years.
 In particular, the digitalization of collections from museums and herbaria, the input from human and machine observations, and the aggregation of information in public databases such as the Global Biodiversity Information Facility (GBIF) have contributed significantly to this development.
 This is leading to a ‘big data’ revolution in biogeography, which holds enormous potential for understanding large scale patterns and drivers of biodiversity.
 In this workshop, we will present some examples of how biodiversity data can be used to address key evolutionary and ecological questions, we will then familiarize with some of the tools available to use large species distribution data for analysing biodiversity, and we will address how to deal with common concerns such as data quality and sampling biases.